Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

-- Measures should command staff’s confidence that due consideration has been given to the level of risk that they face.
-Employers may wish to introduce mechanisms to receive feedback on the measures that they have introduced.
+- Measures should command staff and workforce confidence that due consideration has been given to the level of risk that they face.
+Employers should normally provide mechanisms to receive feedback on the measures that they have introduced.

 The Welsh Government expects that businesses and others understand the severity of the situation we are facing as a society and will take the reasonable steps necessary.

-By working together, the Welsh Government hopes that employers and employees can come to a reasonable judgment on the best way to limit close physical contact.
+By working together, it is hoped that that employers and employees can come to a reasonable judgment on the best way to limit close physical contact.
 It is in all our interests for this to happen so that important work can continue.

 However, one reason why the Welsh Government has decided to go beyond guidance and include a duty in law is so that enforcement is possible, where it is necessary.

-Both the police and local authorities have powers to enforce the requirements on businesses, services and workplaces imposed by the regulations.
+The police, and local authorities, have powers to enforce the requirements on businesses, services and workplaces imposed by the regulations.